mindsers/configfile/CONTRIBUTING.md

 * Before submitting, please ensure your code follow the code convention.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Rails can be accepted:

 * Your changes must follow the coding convention.